Biechy/biechy.github.io/knowledge/welcome.md

 - `Computer Science`: Mastering humanity's current main tool
 - `Machine Learning`: Preparing for tomorrow's revolution

-This **lifelong project** builds on my existing licence degrees in physics and mathematics, aiming to get the same level as a PhD in machine learning, a master's in physics and finance, and a bachelor's in economics and computer science.

-The secret to mastering all these fields?
-Consistence and recognizing their interconnectedness.
-Each discipline complements the others, creating an "easy" holistic understanding of our world.
-Stay strong and relax 😮‍💨 !

-However, knowledge alone isn't enough.
-To truly excel, one must understand humanity through `sociology`, `philosophy`, and `psychology`.
-These fields help us connect with and influence others, making expertise as effective as it is useless...

-(And also don't forget to shower and exercise during this trip 😭)
+This is a lifelong project, built on my degrees in physics and mathematics.
+My goal?
+To reach the equivalent of:

+- a PhD in machine learning
+- a master’s in physics and finance
+- a bachelor’s in economics and computer science

+Yeah… I'll not achieve this 😭.

+But the beauty is in the journey: consistency, patience and seeing the connections between fields.
+Stay strong, don't cry, breathe deep 😮‍💨, and keep going.

+I also like `sociology`, `philosophy`, and `psychology`.
+So maybe you will see some notes about these fields.

 ---